Huell Howser: Retirement and death

 On November 27, 2012, The Sacramento Bee reported that Howser was retiring from making new shows, amid speculation in the television community that he was seriously ill.

-On January 7, 2013, Howser died at his Palm Springs home, at the age of 67.
-He had been battling cancer for several years and his death certificate listed metastatic prostate cancer as the cause.
+On January 7, 2013 at 2:35 a.m., Howser died at his Palm Springs home, at the age of 67.
+He had had cancer for several years, and his death certificate listed metastatic prostate cancer as the cause.
 Howser's body was cremated and his ashes were scattered at sea off the coast of Los Angeles County.

 On January 15, 2013, a memorial was held for Howser, who said before his death that he did not want a funeral as he did not want attention.

 Legacy

 Howser donated his videotaped collection of California's Gold episodes, as well as those of his other series, to Chapman University in 2011.
 He also donated his personal papers, and a large collection of books on California history to the university.
-The school established the Huell Howser Archives, which, when completed, will offer the public free access to the entire digitized collection of his life's work.
+The school established the Huell Howser Archives, which offers the public free access to the entire digitized collection of his life's work.
 The archives can be accessed at Chapman University as well as on the internet.
 He also gave his extensive art collection, which consists mostly of "found-object" art collected during his travels, to the university, and endowed the California's Gold Scholarship Fund.
-Upon his death he bequeathed his remaining two homes to the university, the proceeds from the sale of which will be added to the scholarship fund.
+Upon his death he bequeathed his remaining two homes to the university, the proceeds from the sale of which were added to the scholarship fund.

 Testimonials to Howser's unique contribution to the celebration of California history and culture were acknowledged in numerous media sources upon word of his death.
 Gustavo Arellano, then-editor of the OC Weekly, called Howser "the greatest Californian since Hiram Johnson," noting that for Howser, "California was the ultimate temple of the American dream."
-Such an assessment reflects the high regard in which many Californians hold Howser's achievement of a very media savvy and unabashedly enthusiastic promotion of their state's heritage.
+This reflects the high regard in which many Californians hold Howser's unabashedly enthusiastic promotion of their state's heritage.

-In 2015, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
+In 2015, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him.

 In popular culture

 Howser's enthusiastic style as host of his various travel shows led to him being impersonated and lampooned by comedians and radio personalities, such as Adam Carolla, Dana Gould, Ralph Garman, and James Adomian.

-Matt Groening has stated he is a fan of Howser and featured him in two episodes of The Simpsons: "There's Something About Marrying," in which a character named Howell Huser (voiced by Dan Castellaneta) falls off a turnip truck, and "O Brother, Where Bart Thou?," in which the real Howser presents a program similar to Marc Summers' Unwrapped television program titled Under the Wrapper.
+Matt Groening has stated he is a fan of Howser and featured him in two episodes of The Simpsons: "There's Something About Marrying," in which a character named Howell Huser (voiced by Karl Wiedergott) falls off a turnip truck, and "O Brother, Where Bart Thou?," in which the real Howser presents a program similar to Marc Summers' Unwrapped television program titled Under the Wrapper.
 Howser received a voice credit for the episode.
 The Simpsons episode "A Test Before Trying" commemorated his death with a quick cartoon memorial shot at the end of the episode, stating: "In Memory of Huell Howser, Friend of the Simpsons and a friend of California."